opendocsg/slw-judgments-backfill/2000_SGHC_204/report.md

 60\.
 In the SOF, it was stated that Katheraven had used his handphone to contact the accused and request for one kilogram of cannabis.
 The accused informed him that he would arrange for the supplier to meet him.
 The accused reminded him that the drugs would cost $2220.
 When he informed the accused that the payment would only be made after the buyer had inspected the drugs, the accused agreed.
 The accused thereafter instructed him to meet a man wearing a blue shirt and trousers at the coffee shop at Block 630 Ang Mo Kio Avenue 6 to collect the drugs from him.
 Katheraven met the supplier, who gave him a block of vegetable matter.
 This supplier told Katheraven to pay the accused for the drugs.
 Katheraven then handed over the drugs to Andrew, who posed as a buyer.
 Katheraven was arrested subsequently.
 The block of vegetable matter seized was analysed by the Department of Scientific Services to contain 807.6 grams of cannabis and 115 grams of cannabis mixture.

 61\.
 In my opinion, the SOF was admissible as a previous inconsistent or contradictory statement of Kathevaren and as proof of the substantive facts stated therein under S 147(3) of the Evidence Act in the light of his denial before me of those material facts in the SOF in relation to the accused.
-In this regard, I would most respectfully quote what the learned Chief Justice Yong Pung How had said after an extensive review of the relevant law in _Public Prosecutor v Liew Kim Choo_ [1997] 3 SLR 699:
+In this regard, I would most respectfully quote what the learned Chief Justice Yong Pung How had said after an extensive review of the relevant law in _Public Prosecutor v Liew Kim Choo_ <span class="citation">[1997] 3 SLR 699</span>:

  I therefore took the view that the statement of facts, properly classified as a confession for the purposes of s 17 [of the Evidence Act], was a statement made by PW4.
 It was a statement on which